fermyon/workshops/magic-8-ball/README.md

   - Includes using Serverless AI, and deploying to Kubernetes.

 **Last Updated**
-This workshop was last updated for Open Source Summit Bilbao 2023
+This workshop was last updated for SCALE 21x 2024

 ## Workshop Modules